-For the following graph, the period displayed corresponds to the last three months, and the display mode is by week.
+For the following graph, the period displayed corresponds to the last three months, and the display mode is by sprint.
 Overall, we can see that this team delivers 12 items per week, on average.
-However, we can also see some dips in the graph, indicating a decrease in the number of items delivered for specific weeks.
+We can also see some dips in the graph, indicating a decrease in the number of items delivered for specific weeks.

 This graph also includes a variation indicator, which allows you to compare the number of completed items for the current period to those of the previous period.
 To learn more about the variation indicator and its calculation, check out this article!